 The course of the certification runs over the spring semester during which the faculty will:

 ▸ Be provided with a copy of Engaging Ideas by John Bean and Dan Melzer to use as a reference (provided by Faculty Commons).

-- Design effective writing assignments using WAC best practices.
+▸ Design and assess effective writing assignments using WAC best practices.

 ▸ Coach students on how to avoid plagiarism.